-Everyone periodically finds themselves in a mood funk that involves feeling low in energy and confidence.
-Here are some quick, practical suggestions to turn your mood around when you're feeling flat.
+Everyone periodically finds themselves in a funk that involves feeling low in energy and confidence.
+Here are some quick, practical suggestions to turn things around when you're feeling flat.

-Many of us have stuff around our homes or offices that's broken or needs some TLC but that we never get around to attending to.
-It could be as simple as changing a lightbulb that needs replacing.
+Many of us have stuff around our homes or offices that's broken or needs some TLC, but we never seem to get around to it.
+It could be as simple as changing a light bulb.

 Addressing a problem that has been hanging around forever can help you feel more in control and confident.
-Repairing something in the physical world can help repair a sense of fragile emotions.
+And repairing something in the physical world can help repair a sense of fragile emotions.

-Get a mood boost by prioritizing a task that's for you, whether it's replacing old funky pillows, getting to the hairdresser or dentist, trying the new restaurant you've been wanting to sample, or getting that massage you've been craving.
+Give yourself a mood boost by prioritizing a task that's just for you, whether it's replacing old funky pillows, getting to the hairdresser or dentist, trying the new restaurant you've been wanting to sample, or getting the massage you've been craving.

-Identify a task you started but didn't finish where getting it completed would take less than 30 minutes (ideally less than 15 minutes).
+Identify a task you started, but didn't finish, one which could be completed in less than 30 minutes—ideally, less than 15.

 If you're busy, you probably have tasks that, if you keep ignoring them, are going to create future stress.
-For example, you know you haven't checked your car's water or oil lately and that your alerting light is unreliable.
-Or, you know you're going to forget to do something if you don't set a reminder for it, but you still haven't put it on your calendar (e.g., the appointment card for your child's next pediatrician appointment is still floating around your handbag.)
+For example, you know you haven't checked your car's water or oil lately, and your alert light is unreliable.
+Or you know you're going to forget to do something if you don't set a reminder for it, but you still haven't put it on your calendar (e.g., the appointment card for your child's next pediatrician appointment is still floating around your handbag).

 If you have a lot of these tasks piled up, pick something that will take 15 minutes and something that will take 5 minutes, and get those things done.

-Touch base with someone you care about who you haven't communicated with in a while.
+5. Touch base with someone you care about with whom you haven't communicated in a while.

 Life gets busy.
-Most people understand that if you're making the effort to get in touch now, you care but were too overwhelmed with your other priorities and responsibilities to get back in touch earlier.
-When you do re-connect, it'll relieve your anxiety about not having contacted that person, and give you a boost of feeling socially bonded to people who matter to you.
+Most people understand that if you're making the effort to get in touch now, you care, but were too overwhelmed with other priorities and responsibilities to reach out earlier.
+When you do re-connect, it'll relieve your anxiety about not having contacted that person, and give you a boost from feeling socially bonded to someone who matters to you.

 Which of these tips seems most relevant to you?
 What gave you a "that's me" moment?
 Feel free to ignore anything I've mentioned that didn't gel for you, and cherry-pick whatever you found most interesting.